SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 - Conclusion

 Managing your hosts file is essential for local development, blocking ads, and testing websites before DNS changes go live.
-Two popular tools dominate this space: SwitchHosts, the free open-source solution, and Locahl, the polished macOS-native app.
+Two popular tools dominate this space: SwitchHosts, the free open-source solution, and Locahl, the polished paid desktop app for Windows, macOS, and Linux.
 Which one should you choose in 2026?

 This comprehensive comparison will help you decide based on your specific needs, workflow, and preferences.